fight233/DThouse_cxd/documentation20/en/02.getting-started/01.docker/docs.md

 {"status":"succ","head":["name","created_time","ntables","vgroups","replica","quorum","days","keep0,keep1,keep(D)","cache(MB)","blocks","minrows","maxrows","wallevel","fsync","comp","cachelast","precision","update","status"],"column_meta":[["name",8,32],["created_time",9,8],["ntables",4,4],["vgroups",4,4],["replica",3,2],["quorum",3,2],["days",3,2],["keep0,keep1,keep(D)",8,24],["cache(MB)",4,4],["blocks",4,4],["minrows",4,4],["maxrows",4,4],["wallevel",2,1],["fsync",4,4],["comp",2,1],["cachelast",2,1],["precision",8,3],["update",2,1],["status",8,10]],"data":[["test","2021-08-18 06:01:11.021",10000,4,1,1,10,"3650,3650,3650",16,6,100,4096,1,3000,2,0,"ms",0,"ready"],["log","2021-08-18 05:51:51.065",4,1,1,1,10,"30,30,30",1,3,100,4096,1,3000,2,0,"us",0,"ready"]],"rows":2}
 ```

-- The first command starts a docker container with TDengine running and maps the 6041 port of the container to port 6041 of the host.
+- The first command starts a docker container with DThouse running and maps the 6041 port of the container to port 6041 of the host.
-- The second command, accessing TDengine through the RESTful interface, connects to port 6041 on the local machine, so the connection is successful.
+- The second command, accessing DThouse through the RESTful interface, connects to port 6041 on the local machine, so the connection is successful.

 Note: In this example, for convenience reasons, only port 6041 is mapped, which is required for RESTful.
-If you wish to connect to the TDengine service in a non-RESTful manner, you will need to map a total of 11 ports starting at 6030.
+If you wish to connect to the DThouse service in a non-RESTful manner, you will need to map a total of 11 ports starting at 6030.
 In the example, mounting the local directory also only deals with the /etc/taos directory where the configuration files are located, but not the data storage directory.

 2, Go directly to the docker container to do development via the exec command.
-That is, put the program code in the same Docker container where the TDengine server is located and connect to the TDengine service local to the container.
+That is, put the program code in the same Docker container where the DThouse server is located and connect to the DThouse service local to the container.

 ```bash
 $ docker exec -it tdengine /bin/bash